San Francisco Landmarks

 The following is excerpted from the San Francisco Landmarks Preservation Advisory Board Final Case Report dated 16 March 1977:

 Ortman, who was born in Germany in 1829, came to California in 1851.
-He apparently did not proceed to the gold fields, but instead obtained a position as a grocery store clerk and later owned his own grocery business.
-In the 1860's or thereabouts, he married Jane Merchant, a young Irish lady.
-A few years after moving to Scott Street in 1870, he retired from the retail business, the Directory of 1876 listing him as a "Capitalist".
+He obtained a position as a grocery store clerk and later owned his own grocery business.
+A few years after moving to Scott Street in 1870, he retired from the retail business.
+The Directory of 1876 listed him as a "Capitalist".

 Prior to 1890, Ortman owned the entire block frontage from California to Pine, and he built residences for his two daughters when they married in the 1890's.
 He further enlarged his holdings some time between 1894 and 1906 by acquiring an adjoining lot to the west on California Street.
 This lot was taken by Emerson School when they demolished the wooden school on Pine Street and built the present concrete building in the 1920's.